 What is Digital Forensics?

-The technical aspect of an investigation is divided into several sub-branches, relating to the type of digital devices involved; computer forensics, network forensics, database forensics and mobile device forensics.
-The typical forensic process encompasses the seizure, forensic imaging (acquisition) and analysis of digital media and the production of a report into collected evidence.
+The technical aspect of an investigation is divided into several sub-branches, relating to the type of digital devices involved; computer forensics, network forensics, database forensics, and mobile device forensics.
+The typical forensic processes include evidence collection (seizure), analysis of digital media, forensic imaging (acquisition), and production of reports with collected findings and evidence.

 As well as identifying direct evidence of a crime, digital forensics can be used to attribute evidence to specific suspects, confirm alibis or statements, determine intent, identify sources (for example, in copyright cases), or authenticate documents.
-Investigations are much broader in scope than other areas of forensic analysis (where the usual aim is to provide answers to a series of simpler questions) often involving complex time-lines or hypotheses. (-Wikipedia-)
+Investigations are much broader in scope than other areas of forensic analysis (where the common aim is to provide answers to a series of more straightforward questions) often involving complex timelines or hypotheses.